mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Time critical data is timestamped and must be received before that time to be useful.
 If time critical data arrives late, it is useless and is thrown away.

-So why can't we use TCP for time critical data... ?
+So why can't we use TCP for time critical data?

 The core problem with TCP is **head of line blocking**.